 Casino Royale (2006)

 007 is one of the most famous fictional characters of all time, and his 2006 reboot is the finest film in the long-running series, mostly because of Daniel Craig, the best Bond yet.
-He might not be quite as suave as the previous versions (still classy as Hell though), but the more raw, badass reimagining is just what the character, and audiences, needed.
+He might not be quite as suave as the previous versions (still classy as Hell though), but the more raw, badass reimagining is just what the character, and his audience, needed.
 Equally great are Mads Mikkelsen as the second coolest Bond villain so far, and Eva Green’s scene-stealing Vesper Lynd, the best Bond girl by a country mile.
 Add in some of the greatest fights and twists that the franchise has ever produced, along with the most memorable credits sequence of all the 007 films, and you’ve got the slickest action espionage thriller out there.

 The tale of John McClane’s battle against the terrorists at the Nakatomi Plaza is widely considered to be a benchmark action flick, and you won’t hear/read anything different from me.
-Bruce Willis skyrocketed to action icon status with his portrayal of the wisecracking, adaptable cop McClane as he went through the ringer to rescue his wife and her coworkers, just barely making it through several of the best action sequences I’ve ever seen.
+Bruce Willis skyrocketed to action icon status with his portrayal of the wisecracking, adaptable McClane as he went through the ringer to rescue his wife and her coworkers, just barely making it through several of the best action sequences I’ve ever seen.
 And that’s before he even encounters Alan Rickman’s Hans Gruber, one of the most memorable movie villains of all time.

 It’s also one of the best Christmas movies ever, I don’t care what anyone else says.